dliakin/react-typescript/README.md

 # Actual technologies in the React and Typescript on August 2022

-In this projext I show modern React and Typescript.
-I use custom hooks, context, use TypeScript and models to desribe entities
-I show simple way to fetch data from remote server via REST API and project architecture
+In this project I show modern React and Typescript.
+I use custom hooks, context, use TypeScript and models to describe entities I show how you can organize project architecture and simple way to fetch data from remote server via REST API

 # Getting Started with Create React App